 Studs presents a tribute to singer, actor, athlete, author and civil rights crusader Paul B. Robeson.
 Studs talks about his personal memories, the social impact and music of Paul Robeson.
 Excerpts from 1925362-4-1 Mr Robeson' friends recall memories of him: Earl Dickerson one of the 1 st black aldermen of Chicago, J. Mayo "Ink" Williams football player, Studs Terkel, Claudia Cassidy(1925655-4-1), Eddie Balchowski, Veteran, painter, poet(1934701-3-1) Includes excerpts from 1925362-4-1 and music.
 Similar to 1925362-3-1, but not identical.
 01/23/1976 date of death.

-The interview begins with an excerpt of Simon Estes singing part of "Lord Nelson Mass: Gloria," Haydn, directed by Leonard Bernstein.
-Simon Estes, bass baritone opera singer, is in Chicago for 4 performances of George Fredric Handel's Oratorio "Saul."
-He talks with Studs about growing up, his education and his career in classical music and opera.
-At the closing of the interview, Studs plays three movements from "Symphony No.
+Simon Estes, bass-baritone opera singer, is in Chicago for four performances of George Fredric Handel's Oratorio "Saul."
+He talks with Studs about growing up, his education, and his career in classical music and opera.
+The following songs were removed due to copyright restrictions.
+"Symphony No.

 Janis Ian discusses her career, life, and her songs.
 The songs she talks about are "Society's Child", "Janey's Blues", "Honey D'Ya Think", "There Are Times", "Shady Acres", and "Lonely One".
 Janis Ian also discusses society, race relations, and responsibility.
 Includes Studs Terkel reading Janis Ian's poem "Poem One".
 Includes Janis Ian reading her poem.